 Intermediate bikers have been practicing for some years, let's say three at least.
-Ideally, they have taken part in one of my "beginner's" tours (see above), if they feel uneasy about their true level.
+Ideally, they have taken part in one of our "beginners" tours (see above), if they feel uneasy about their true level.
 They ride at least two times per week during the gentle seasons, and can do this for at least 50 km and 1000 m uphill.
-Often, they practice other sports, typically endurance-like, as road cycling, running, cross-country skiing, or action-like (downhill ski, snowboarding, …).
+Often, they practice other sports, typically endurance-like, like road cycling, running, cross-country skiing, or action-like (downhill ski, snowboarding, …).
 They are mayby not the most versatile, technically speaking, but they know perfectly when to step off the bike.
 They are able to approach an obstacle and stand 1-2 seconds on their bike to judge its degree of difficulty.
 They can also without any problem get off their bike to the rear (see picture).
-They must be able to master S1 trails from the singletrail skala, and even maybe some S2 trails.
+They must be able to master S1 trails from the singletrail skala, and even maybe easy S2 trails.
 Again, the key is their ability to be under control of their bike in any situation and to avoid excessive risk taking.

 In any case, whatever respective levels are, there might be some interest to take part in professional training courses...